-AD Poly's academic calendar.
-Students who feel that their case for Special Consideration, Extension, or Deferred Assessment has been wrongly dismissed by the course instructor may appeal in writing against that decision to the AD Poly Director or chair of the Academic Affairs Committee.
-The decision of the AD Poly Director is final.
+A student is allowed only one attempt at each supplementary assessment item.
+As a general rule, supplementary examinations are held in the designated supplementary examination periods as advised on Abu Dhabi Polytechnic's academic calendar.
+Students who feel that their case for Special Consideration, Extension, or Deferred Assessment has been wrongly dismissed by the course instructor may appeal in writing against that decision to the Abu Dhabi Polytechnic Director or chair of the Academic Affairs Committee.
+The decision of the Abu Dhabi Polytechnic Director is final.